All LPS schools will continue a fully remote learning model until January.More Information...

 Students who do not submit an up-to-date certificate of immunization or a written letter confirming the date of appointment for required immunization(s) or a valid exemption will be suspended and/or expelled from school according to this policy’s accompanying regulation.

 All information distributed to parents/guardians by the district will inform them of their rights to seek an exemption from immunization requirements.

 Compliance with the immunization expectations is required for enrollment and attendance in LPS schools, unless the student has a valid exemption for medical or non-medical reasons.

-Per state law and LPS board policy, students who remain non-compliant with their immunizations will be excluded from school.
-Beginning November 1, 2019, students without compliant immunization records and/or exemptions will not be permitted to attend school.
+Per state law and LPS board policy, students who remain non-compliant with their immunizations will be excluded from school, including TOPS.
+Beginning November 6, 2020, students without compliant immunization records and/or exemptions will not be permitted to attend school.

 Colorado law requires all students attending Colorado schools and licensed child cares to be vaccinated against certain diseases unless a medical or non-medical exemption is filed.
 For more information about vaccine requirements, resources and exemptions, please visit the Colorado Department of Public Health and Environment’s School Immunization page.

 Additionally, please see the following links for more information on the 2020-2021 requirements for K-12 and Preschool.

 Tri-County Health Department:

 Low or no cost immunizations for uninsured children and adults

 Accepts CHP+, Medicaid, and Medicare